neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 In addition, I think it is important that the front end is deployed as a [Progressive Web App](/blog/vidya/technology/vidya-reloaded/).
-This offers a lot of benefits, but primarily for this purpose, it is critical that the front end is always available and functional as possible regardless of connectivity, which absurdly remains a problem in America.
+This offers a lot of benefits, but primarily for this purpose, it is critical that the front end is always available and as functional as possible regardless of connectivity, which absurdly remains a problem in the United States.

 By the way, it might be interesting down the road to think of voice interfaces allowing people to vote with Google Assistant, Alexa, or Siri if privacy concerns can be addressed.
 One challenge at a time though.